Key Takeaways

 - A proven track record with uptime and threat mitigation

 - Understand the shared responsibility model: Just because you’re using the cloud doesn’t mean your cloud provider handles all the security.
-Usually, they secure the infrastructure (servers, physical data centers, etc.) while you are responsible for user access, data handling, and how you configure things on your end.
+Usually, they secure the infrastructure (servers, physical data centers, etc.) while you’re responsible for data access, permissions and configurations.
 That means it’s still up to you to set strong permissions, monitor usage, educate your team and patch up any security gaps in your tools or processes.

 Lock Down Your Call Center Security and Stay Ahead

 Call center security isn’t a “set it and forget it” thing.
 It’s not a checklist you knock out once a year and then move on.
-It’s more like brushing your teeth or exercising—it needs to happen regularly if you want to stay in good shape.
+It’s more like brushing your teeth or exercising—a continuous discipline.

 Hackers are getting smarter.
 Scammers are getting sneakier.
 And with new tools, platforms, and ways of working, your call center’s risk profile shifts constantly.